The day has arrived! The final submission to our slipcover & Upholstery Series is here: The DIY Recliner Slipcover!

 All that’s left after that is to style and enjoy your chairs!
 I found these adorable Velvet pom pom pillows that I think look really cute on mine.

-Now that we’re finishing up this series I also promised that I’d share my tips for keeping good care of your slip covers!
+Now that we’re finishing up this series I also promised that I’d share my tips for taking good care of your slip covers!

 My greatest laundering tip for slipcovers is to put them back on your furniture when they’re still slightly damp!